n-osborne/logic-in-agda/src/FOL-Relational-Structures.lagda.md

-We define a structure by a natural, the one that denotes the last element of the domain if we give a number to each one of them, and the function ˢ that interpret the symbols in the domain.
+We define a structure by a natural, the one that denotes the last element of the domain if we give a number to each one of them, and the function ˢ that interprets the symbols in the domain.

 ```
   record Structure : Set where